-Disturbed by a high pitched cry, three year old Christopher's mom walks in to the living room to find him swinging their new kitten around by the tail.
-Five year John's babysitter witnesses John repeatedly blowing a loud horn into his dog's ear, laughing at the animal's obvious distress.
-Ten year old Liam's older brother discovers him holding a lighter flame to the family guinea pig's foot.
+Disturbed by a high pitched cry, three-year-old Christopher's mom walks into the living room to find him swinging their new kitten around by the tail.
+Five-year-old John's babysitter witnesses John repeatedly blowing a loud horn into his dog's ear, laughing at the animal's obvious distress.
+Ten-year-old Liam's older brother discovers him holding a lighter flame to the family guinea pig's foot.

-At the same time, most parents have been upset by some form of childhood cruelty to animals - whether it's pulling the legs off of a bug or sitting on top of a puppy.
+At the same time, most parents have been upset by some form of childhood cruelty to animals—whether it's pulling the legs off of a bug or sitting on top of a puppy.
 We struggle to understand why any child would mistreat an animal.
-And when should we worry?
+But when should we worry?
 Where's the line between a budding serial killer like Jeffrey Dahmer and normal curiosity and experimentation?

 Motivations Behind Animal Cruelty

 Most commonly, children who abuse animals have either witnessed or experienced abuse themselves.
 For example, statistics show that 30 percent of children who have witnessed domestic violence act out a similar type of violence against their pets.
 In fact, the link between animal abuse and interpersonal violence is so well-known that many U.S. communities now cross-train social-service and animal-control agencies in how to recognize signs of animal abuse as possible indicators of other abusive behaviors.